About Your Library

 These behavior rules shall apply to all buildings, interior and exterior, and all grounds controlled and operated by the Haverstraw King's Daughters Public Library (such buildings and grounds are hereafter referred to as the "premises") and to all persons entering in or on the premises.

-Listed below are the library's rules of conduct.
 Persons who violate these rules may be ejected from the premises and excluded from all library premises for the period of time listed below.

-Library users may not engage in:
+Library users and staff members may not engage in:

-Any person who violates rules 5-17 while in or on library premises will be given up to one warning at the discretion of library staff; then the person will be asked to leave the premises for the day.
+Any person who violates rules 5-17 while in or on the premises will be given up to one warning at the discretion of Library staff; then the person will be asked to leave the premises for the day.
 Subsequent offenses by that person will result in that person's immediate ejection and exclusion from all Haverstraw King's Daughters Public Library premises.
 Any person so excluded shall lose all library privileges for a period of up to one year.

 Internet Policy and Use Procedure